-- 7. Develop policy structure to commit to a pedestrian/bicycle/transit friendly environment in all regional activity centers identified in Comprehensive Plan. - 8.
-Designate portion of roadway improvement funding to be applied towards identification and implementation of projects featuring new technology, and emerging strategies. - Educate residents of San Antonio on Complete Streets and how they can benefit them to enhance and connect neighborhoods and Regional Centers - 10.
+- 6. Continue to implement Vision Zero to eliminate all traffic deaths and serious injuries. - 7.
+Develop policy structure to commit to a pedestrian/bicycle/transit friendly environment in all regional activity centers identified in Comprehensive Plan. - Designate portion of roadway improvement funding to be applied towards identification and implementation of projects featuring new technology, and emerging strategies. - 9 Educate residents of San Antonio on Complete Streets and how they can benefit them to enhance and connect neighborhoods and Regional Centers - 10.
 Recommended amendments to the Major Thoroughfare Plan (MTP) alignments identified in the Multimodal Transportation Plan will be evaluated and recommended by the MTP Committee. - 11.
-Develop a revised policy that includes a thorough evaluation and establishes key criteria that should be considered, including connectivity and function, when reviewing and recommending MTP changes that would allow an alignment to be modified or removed from the MTP. - 12.
-Consider UDC policies that require the construction of collectors by developers as they're subdividing property between arterials.
-This approach (in lieu of placing collectors on the MTP Map) allows developers the ability to identify the alignment that best serves their development, while improving the connectivity of the overall MTP.
+Develop a revised policy that includes a thorough evaluation and establishes key criteria that should be considered, including connectivity and function, when reviewing and recommending MTP changes that would allow an alignment to be modified or removed from the MTP.